 - 1. Ensure that the connection of the ac power adapter is correct.
 For instructions on how to connect the ac power adapter, see "Using the ac power adapter" on page 21. - 2.
-If the connection of the ac power adapter is correct, turn off the computer, and then disconnect the ac power adapter and remove the removable battery. - 3.
-Reinstall the battery and reconnect the ac power adapter, and then turn on the computer. - 4.
+If the connection of the ac power adapter is correct, turn off the computer, and then disconnect the ac power adapter. - 3.
+Reconnect the ac power adapter, and then turn on the computer. - 4.
 If the power adapter icon still is not displayed in the Windows notification area, have the ac power adapter and your computer serviced.